mariodematteis/InkosiOrderManagementSystemMT5/README.md

 MetaTrader5 is the most used trading platform on CFDs Broker.

 > [!NOTE]
-> __**CFD**__, __Credit For Difference, is a contract between a buyer and a seller that stipulates that the buyer must pay the seller the difference between the current value of an asset and its value at contract time.
+> __**CFD**__, __Credit For Difference__, is a contract between a buyer and a seller that stipulates that the buyer must pay the seller the difference between the current value of an asset and its value at contract time.

 ### Installation on Windows